Using Google Keyword Planner For Keyword Research

 While it won’t provide the most accurate data like some paid tools, it will give you a starting point that can kickstart your SEO strategy.

-If you aren’t sure where to start with Keyword Planner then get in touch with the Gordon Digital team.
-We’re SEO experts, and Keyword Planner is a big part of how we design strategies that work!
+If you aren’t sure where to start with Keyword Planner, then get in touch with the Gordon Digital team.
+We’re an SEO agency in Brisbane, and Keyword Planner is a big part of how we design strategies that work!

 Give us a call if you have questions, or talk to us about crafting an SEO strategy that can take your business to the next level.